 - Polymorphism: A child class can decide differently on how to set or get a class property.

-Find below some of the disadvantages of having getters, setters and predicates.
+Find below some of the disadvantages of having getters, setters, and predicates.
 These disadvantages are for the cases when they are appropriate.
-Because “having GSP all the time” is a superset of “having GSP appropriate times”, it denotes that these disadvantges also apply to having GSP all the times among several other that I will not go into (because again it is just stupid).
+Because “having GSP all the time” is a superset of “having GSP appropriate times”, it denotes that these disadvantages also apply to have GSP all the time among several others that I will not go into (because again it is just stupid).